rehamm01/FSJS-Project/README.md

 # KY Art Inventory

 Progress:
-1. Removed Lightbox and moved each Artwork Entry to their own page based on unique ID number.
+1. Lightbox functionality removed.
+Artwork Entries are now on their own pages based on unique ID number.
 2. Fixed problem with Select Inputs not registering selection.

 Current Objectives:
-1. Get Edit Button to work on
+1. Get Edit Button to work
+	a.
+Check Delete button after that.
+(May have similar issues.)
-2. Give user ability to upload image in Edit Form and have them save to both Large and Thumbnail locations.
+2. Give user ability to upload image in Edit Form and have image save to both Large and Thumbnail locations.

 Future Objectives:
 1. Have Nav links sort Items by Category